sjnakib/portfolio-v3/specification.md

     - Rounded corners and dynamic hover effect (background color change, shadow)
     - Links to contact page (/contact)
   - **Mobile**:
-    - Site logo "sjnakib" positioned at leftmost side of header with appropriate padding
+    - Site logo "sjnakib" with decorative circle positioned at leftmost side of header with appropriate padding
     - Hamburger menu positioned at rightmost side of header with enough margin to be fully visible (min 12px from edge)
     - "Contact Me" button moved inside the hamburger menu
     - Collapsible hamburger menu with smooth animation